yarko/scrapedoc/source/tutorials/intro.rst

 The general starategy for using |s| is:

   - select a scrape target (a web page);
-  - declare a tablename (someplace to collect output);
+  - declare a table name (someplace to collect output);
   - declare a variable to collect information;
   - navigate the web page's tree;
   - capture the desired information;